 What contaminants affect your drinking water?
 Not all water is the same, and it's important to know what contaminants are present in the drinking water in your area.
 This will help you determine whether you need only a basic filter to improve taste or a sophisticated system that reduces pollutants and parasites.
 More information on your local water supply and how to find a state-certified tester can be found at the United States Environmental Protection Agency website.
 Once you pinpoint your specific water concerns, you can identify the best water filters for your needs.

 How permanent do you want the water filter to be?
 Pitcher or faucet-mounted water filters are likely the best option for dorm residents or renters who can't make permanent modifications to their living spaces.
-Under-sink water filters may require a certain level of expertise to install, which may necessitate paying a professional to do it.
+Under-sink water filters are permanent and may require you to drill a hole for the filter faucet.
+These may require a certain level of expertise to install, which could necessitate hiring a plumbing professional.

 Consider annual cost and maintenance requirements.
 Water-filtering pitchers and faucet-mounted filters aren't that expensive, but the cost of replacement filters will quickly outpace the initial purchase price.
 Use the cost of replacement filters and manufacturer recommendations on filter life to estimate your annual expenses.
 Cleaning, battery replacement and new semi-permeable membranes are additional charges for reverse osmosis systems.
 Also, consider the cost of discarded waste water if your supply is limited or you have high municipal water rates.